The Mountain Enterprise

 The Mountain Enterprise is a weekly newspaper published since 1966, circulating in the Mountain Communities of the Tejon Pass east and west of the Grapevine section of the Interstate 5 in the San Emigdio Mountains region of California, midway between Los Angeles and Bakersfield.
-Its sister publication is The New Mountain Pioneer, published monthly.

 Coverage area

 The newspaper's 600 mi2 coverage area spans northern Los Angeles County, eastern Ventura County, and southwestern Kern County, including the developments of the 270,000 acre Tejon Ranch property, the Western Antelope Valley, Gorman, Lebec, Frazier Park, Lake of the Woods, Lockwood Valley, Cuddy Valley and the Pine Mountain Club community.

 Ownership

 The first edition of The Mountain Enterprise was issued on September 22, 1966, by Nedra Hawley Cooper as a mimeographed, hand-stapled and hand-drawn publication; its first editions were produced on a blue Royal typewriter now housed at the Ridge Route Communities Museum & Historical Society.
 Fred Kiesner was editor from 1973 to 1976.

 Keith Nelson, superintendent of Ridgelite Products, and Kitty Jo Nelson, a teacher, purchased the business from Neil Keyzers in 1985.
 The Nelsons sold it to Bob Weisburg and Morrie Prizer in 1995.

+In 2000, a coalition of local residents and business owners purchased The Mountain Enterprise and the then-monthly publication, The Mountain Pioneer, from Weisburg and Prizer.

-In late 2004 the management of Hometown Publishing, LLC and its publications The Mountain Enterprise and The New Mountain Pioneer plus the Mountain Communities Phone Book was assumed by Gary Meyer (publisher) and Patric Hedlund (editor).
-In November 2006 ownership of Hometown was taken over by Meyer, Hedlund and Pam Sturdevant, with general management continuing under Meyer and Hedlund.
-In 2014 ownership passed to Meyer and Hedlund.
-It is today published in a tabloid format of between 28 and 36 pages weekly.
+In late 2004 the management and majority shareholdings of Hometown Publishing, LLC and its publications The Mountain Enterprise and The Mountain Pioneer plus the Mountain Communities Phone Book was assumed by Gary Meyer (publisher) and Patric Hedlund (editor).
+In November 2006 ownership of all shares in Hometown Publishing was taken over by Meyer, Hedlund and Pam Sturdevant, with general management continuing under Meyer and Hedlund.
+In 2014 ownership passed to Meyer and Hedlund when they purchased Sturdevant's shares.

-In 2024, the newspaper came under new ownership.
+In 2024, the newspaper came under new ownership with management by local resident Daniel Schwartz.
+As of July 2026, it is published weekly in a tabloid format of between 20 and 24 pages, and on its website www.mountainenterprise.com.